-- International Commercial Bank in China (ICBC) on its restructuring, initial public offering (IPO) and simultaneous A-share and H-share listings.
-At the time, this was the biggest IPO in the world, and ICBC was the first company to list simultaneously on the Hong Kong and Shanghai stock exchanges.
-More than US$21 billion of funds were raised in the offerings.
+- ICBC in connection with its restructuring, its initial public offering and its simultaneous A+H listings.
+ICBC is the first company listed on both the Hong Kong and Shanghai stock exchanges simultaneously.
+More than HK$163 billion (US$21 billion) of funds were raised in the offerings.
 CICC, Merrill Lynch, Credit Suisse, Deutsche Bank and ICEA were the joint bookrunners

 - on a RMB641 million sale of solar power generation plants to Zhonghe Shandong Energy Co., a subsidiary of China National Nuclear Power Co., Ltd.

 - on a RMB3 billion (total value of the transaction was approx. RMB4.5 billion) sale of its solar power module manufacturing and plant management businesses to Asia Pacific Resources Development Investment

 - on the proposed sale of its PRC manufacturing business to an affiliate of its substantial shareholder, which constitutes a very substantial disposal and connected transaction under the HK Listing Rules and potentially a special deal under the HK Takeovers Code